be-hase/kuery-client/docs/observation.md

 ## Example: spring-boot-starter-actuator & Prometheus

 ::: info
-I won't go into detail about Spring Boot, Micrometer, and Prometheus here.
+We won't go into detail about Spring Boot, Micrometer, and Prometheus here.
 The documentation is written concisely, assuming you are familiar with these.
 :::